 For a comprehensive list of international admission requirements, please visit the page which best describes the program to which you are applying.

-Roosevelt accepts international students each Fall and Spring semester, except when applying to the College of Pharmacy.
+Roosevelt accepts international students each Fall and Spring semester, except when applying to the Doctor of Pharmacy Program.

 |Start-Term||Students Applying from Overseas||Students Applying within U.S. or Canada|

 |Chicago College of Performing Arts (Fall Semester Only)||January 15||January 15|

 |Doctor of Pharmacy Program (Summer Semester Only)||December 31||December 31|

 All individuals who have completed an education outside the United States are required to meet the University's English Language Proficiency Requirement

 All students who have completed coursework outside the United States are required to submit a Foreign Credential Evaluation.